davidsntg/azure-dns-private-resolver-microhack/README.md

   > You may encounter an **error during the first deployment**.
 If this is the case, re-execute the `terraform apply`.

-## Task 2: Deploy Azure DNS Private Resolver

-Azure DNS Private Resolver cannot be deployed using Terraform currently as the service is in Public Preview.
-To deploy this service, we will use a Powershell script:

-- Go to the  folder "azure-dns-private-resolver-microhack/scripts" and execute `privatednsresolvers.ps1` script:

-`cd azure-dns-private-resolver-microhack/scripts`

-`./privatednsresolvers.ps1`

-- When prompted, specify the Azure Subscription Id.

-  > You may encounter the error "*New-AzDnsResolver_CreateExpanded: The resource type could not be found in the namespace 'Microsoft.Network' for api version '2020-04-01-preview'.*".
-It means that the subscription ID is not yet enabled with Azure DNS Private Resolver.
-Check [Prerequistes](#prerequisites) again.

-## Task 3: Explore and verify the deployed resources
+## Task 2: Explore and verify the deployed resources

 - Verify you can access via Serial Console:
   - onpremise-vm in onpremise-rg
   - hub-vm in hub-vnet in hub-rg
   - spoke01-vm in spoke01-rg

-- Verify you can see hubdnsresolver and hubdnsruleset in hub-rg (**check** the *Show hidden types* checkbox)
+- Verify you can see hubdnsresolver and hubdnsruleset in hub-rg
-- Verify you can see onpremisednsresolver and onpremisednsruleset in onpremise-rg (**check** the *Show hidden types* checkbox)
+- Verify you can see onpremisednsresolver and onpremisednsruleset in onpremise-rg
 - Verify the S2S VPN connections are connected

 ## :checkered_flag: Results